jeromep01/SlidePanel/README.md

 Sets the id or class of the element that is used to open the panel by sliding.

+#### title_selector

+*Default value* : Empty.

+Sets the text to display as the title of the panel.
+You can ignore this parameter if your panel does not manage any title.

 #### exit_selector

 *Default value* : '.slider-exit'